uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

     * `.pyc` files, `__pycache__` directories.
     * `node_modules`
     * `output` folder or any other output HTML produced by Pelican.
-* A git repository with a `pages` branch that is the source of the github pages website.
+* A git repository with a `pages` branch that is the source of the GitHub pages website.
   * This contains the output HTML produced by Pelican.
-* Your site should look the same on github pages as it does on your local dev server.
+* Your site should look the same on GitHub pages as it does on your local dev server.

 # Submission Instructions

-Make sure you push to github classroom **BEFORE 4PM on the day of your lab section!** You will not be able to push after that!
+Make sure you push to GitHub classroom **BEFORE 4PM on the day of your lab section!** You will not be able to push after that!

-Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-pelican-yourgithubname` and your Github Pages URL in the form `https://uofa-cmput404.github.io/your-repo-name/` on eClass. **Do not** submit a link to a branch, a file, or the clone url.
-If you do not do this we will not know which github submission is yours.
+Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-pelican-yourgithubname` and your GitHub Pages URL in the form `https://uofa-cmput404.github.io/your-repo-name/` on eClass. **Do not** submit a link to a branch, a file, or the clone URL.
+If you do not do this we will not know which GitHub submission is yours.

 <p class="warning">If you do not submit a link to your repo on eClass on time using the correct format above, you will get a zero.</p>